-The Compensation Committee believes that total compensation of executives should be competitive with the market in which we compete for executive talent which encompasses not only midstream natural gas companies, but also other energy industry companies as described in "The Role of Peer Groups and Benchmarking" below.
+The Compensation Committee believes that total compensation of executives should be competitive with the market in which we compete for executive talent the energy industry and midstream natural gas companies.
 The following compensation objectives guide the Compensation Committee in its deliberations about executive compensation matters:

-- · provide a competitive total compensation program that enables us to attract and retain key executives; - · ensure an alignment between our strategic and financial performance and the total compensation received by our named executive officers; - provide compensation for performance that reflects individual and company performance both in absolute terms and relative to our peer group; - ensure a balance between short-term and long-term compensation while emphasizing at-risk or variable, compensation as a valuable means of supporting our strategic goals and aligning the interests of our named executive officers with those of our shareholders; and - ensure that our total compensation program supports our business objectives and priorities
+· provide a competitive total compensation program that enables us to attract and retain key executives;

+- · ensure an alignment between our strategic and financial performance and the total compensation received by our named executive officers; - · provide compensation for performance relative to expectations and our peer group; - ensure a balance between short-term and long-term compensation while emphasizing at-risk or variable, compensation as a valuable means of supporting our strategic goals and aligning the interests of our named executive officers with those of our shareholders; and - · ensure that our total compensation program supports our business objectives and priorities.